 FoodSaver Wide Mouth Jar Sealer: Already have a FoodSaver?
 If so, check out this jar sealer which can be used to vacuum seal your Mason jars.
 This is a great option for short to mid term storage of items such as beans, rice, sugar and salt.
 Store your jars in a cool, dark place and you are set with the added advantage of removing a small amount for current use without having to disrupt your large Mylar bag or bucket of food.
 There is also a version for regular sized jars.

 Mason Jar Storage Caps Set of 8: These are fantastic!
 These plastic lids screw onto a mason jar and are perfect in the pantry or to cap you salves.
 There is both a regular and a wide mouth version.
-I watch for sales on these at Amazon and order dozens.

 Help support Backdoor Survival.
 Purchases earn a small commission and for that I thank you!